Creativity as a Core Value

 Published Creative Editorial

-Some creative teams have had to adapt quickly to remote collaboration since the pandemic.
+Some creative teams had to adapt quickly to remote collaboration during and since the pandemic.
 However, remote collaboration was something I had already been working best-practices for in 2014.
-Engaging remote team members, even before the mass adoption of video and virtual whiteboards, have made it more productive.
+Engaging remote team members, even before the mass adoption of video and virtual whiteboards, is something that hub-and-spoke channel-based retail creatives had to navigate early.

 DigidayPullquote_Fade_v3.jpg